 However neither the archaeologists, nor apparently the locals realized the pyramid was a pyramid.
 It was believed to be a natural hill, somewhat modified by human activity, until Natawidjaja and his team began a geological survey here in 2011.
-By then the summit had long since been cleared and the megalithic terraces recognized to be ancient and man-made, but no radiocarbon dating was ever done and the previously accepted age of the site - about 1,500 to 2,500 BC -- was based on guesswork rather than on excavations.
+By then the summit had long since been cleared and the megalithic terraces recognized to be ancient and man-made, but no radiocarbon dating was ever done and the previously accepted age of the site - about 500 BC -- was based on guesswork rather than on excavations.

 The first scientific radiocarbon dating was done by Natawidjaja himself on soils underlying the megaliths at or near the surface.
 The dates produced - around 500 to 1,500 BC - were very close to the archaeological guesswork and caused no controversy.
 However a surprise was in store as Natawidjaja and his team extended their investigation using tubular drills that brought up cores of earth and stone from much deeper levels.